Grace Village

 Grace Village is where our teachings are put into practice.
-It is sanctuary sangha located on 30 acres in southern Oregon, USA, where we provide trauma-responsive care for disabled and rescued Animals and provide refuge for over 250 countable Indigenous Wildlife.
+It is our sanctuary sangha located on 30 acres in southern Oregon, USA, where trauma-responsive care is provided for disabled and rescued Animals and refuge is provided for over 250 countable Indigenous Wildlife.

 a glimpse of grace village